zalimannard/homework-4/README.md

 </div>

-## For each subject there will be a separate folder containing folders with tasks.
-When new tasks are issued, new folders and clickable links will appear:
+For each subject there will be a separate folder containing folders with tasks.
+When new tasks are issued, new folders and clickable links will appear

+> "The main thing is order in the head.
+But we're growing up, aren't we?
+Having mastered the old old, you can take up the new old (for now and if it is unsafe)"

-- Modeling of information systems
+### Modeling of information systems

-- Simulation of operations
+### Simulation of operations

-- Software security issues
+### Software security issues

-- Database design
+### Database design

-- Functional and logical programming
+### Functional and logical programming

-- Artificial intelligence systems
+### Artificial intelligence systems

-- CUDA Programming Technologies
+### CUDA Programming Technologies

-- Technological practice
+### Technological practice